City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 Increasing memory limits for Docker might also help if for example you are using the Docker Desktop app to constrain them in the first place.

+## Maintenance

+Normally there's only the certificates to update.
+TLS certificates are updated to AWS (or wherever the service is running).

+For Suomi.fi certificate updates, see the file `./backend/certs/README.md`.

-## Environments, AWS and CI
+## Vantaa's environments, AWS and CI

 ### Test environment

-Application runs in Elastic Beanstalk in a single container (using Dockerfile via docker-compose.yml) and is deployed via command-line manually.
+The application runs in AWS Elastic Beanstalk in a single container (using Dockerfile via docker-compose.yml) and is deployed via command-line manually.
 The name is **nutakortti-vantaa-dev**.

 ### Production environment

-Application runs in Elastic Beanstalk in a single container (using Dockerfile via docker-compose.yml) and is deployed via command-line manually.
+The application runs in AWS Elastic Beanstalk in a single container (using Dockerfile via docker-compose.yml) and is deployed via command-line manually.
 The name is **nutakortti-vantaa-prod**.
 See next section for updating the production environment using EB CLI tools.

 * [Junior-app](https://nutakortti.vantaa.fi)
 * [Admin-app](https://nutakortti.vantaa.fi/nuorisotyontekijat)